 This image displays honey-colored crusts in the beard area, typical of impetigo.

 This image displays thick scaling, crusts, and erosions of the skin surface typical of impetigo.

-Images of Impetigo Information (6)
+Images of Impetigo (6)

+This image displays honey-colored crusts in the beard area, typical of impetigo.